Recently I heard about a church sign with one letter misplaced. The sign should have read “United” but because one letter was moved it read, “Untied.”

 A little boy saw a sign that read, “God is nowhere”.
 He moved a few letters to create a space between the words.
 The sign then read, “God is now here.”

 The Bible says, “Draw nigh to God, and he will draw nigh to you.”
-That doesn’t necessarily mean when you take a step towards God he takes two steps toward you.
+That doesn’t necessarily mean when you take a step toward God he takes two steps toward you.
 The ratio is much greater than that.
-Actually, God is able to demonstrate his power “long distance” as in the case of healing the nobleman’s son.
+Actually, God is able to demonstrate his power “long-distance” as in the case of healing the nobleman’s son.

 The distraught father told Jesus that his son was at the point of death.
 He asked Jesus to come from Cana to Capernaum (a considerable distance on foot) and heal him.
 Jesus told him he was already healed and to return home.
 In faith, the man did so.
 On the way, he met his servants who reported the good news.
 He inquired as to the hour his son began to mend.
 It was the same hour that Jesus said the boy was healed.